 Frequently Asked Questions (FAQ)

-In the year 2024, the industry size of food and beverage chemicals was over USD 68.7 billion.
+In the year 2025, the industry size of food and beverage chemicals is over USD 260.3 billion.

 The major players in the market are Givaudan, BASF, Archer Daniels Midland (ADM) and DuPont, and others.